 What is big data in healthcare?

 Big data in healthcare refers to the extremely large sets of healthcare data amassed from a wide variety of sources.

-My own first experience of data in pharma was twenty years ago with a company called Medicare Audits, which was later purchased by research company IMS Health.
+My own first experience of data in pharma was over twenty years ago with a company called Medicare Audits, which was later purchased by research company IMS Health (now IQVIA).
 With Medicare Audits I developed tools to analyse data from UK hospital pharmacies, extracting insights for pharmaceutical companies.
-Helping pharma to do better planning and develop strategies based on customer behaviors was an exciting introduction to the world of data in the healthcare industry.
+Helping pharma to do better planning and develop strategies based on customer behaviours was an exciting introduction to the world of data in the healthcare industry.